Trineutron resonances in the SS-HORSE-NCSM approach: Trineutron

 \section{Trineutron}

 The above method is applied to the search of resonances in the three-neutron system.
 We use various realistic $NN$ interactions, the same as employed in our analysis of the tetraneutron~\cite{Shirokov_PhysRevLett_2016, Shirokov_AIPConfProc_2018}.
-We utilize the MFDn code~\cite{Maris_ProcComputSci_2010, Aktulga_ConcurComputPractExper_2014} to perform the NCSM calculations with $N_{\max}$ ranging from 4 to 20 and $\hbar\omega$ spanning from 2 to 50~MeV.
+We utilize the MFDn code~\cite{Maris_ProcComputSci_2010, Aktulga_ConcurComputPractExper_2014} to perform the NCSM calculations with $N_{\max}$ ranging from 4--20 and $\hbar\omega$ spanning from 2--50~MeV.

-The results for the $3/2^-$ ground state energy obtained with the Daejeon16~\cite{Shirokov_PhysLettB_2016} interaction, are shown in the upper panel of Fig.~\ref{Daej_all}.
-The $3\to3$ phase shifts at the NCSM eigenenergies obtained using Eq.~\eqref{sshorseeigph} are presented in the lower panel.
+The results for the $3/2^-$ ground-state energy obtained with the Daejeon16~\cite{Shirokov_PhysLettB_2016} interaction, are shown in the top panel of Fig.~\ref{Daej_all}.
+The $3\to3$ phase shifts at the NCSM eigenenergies obtained using Eq.~\eqref{sshorseeigph} are presented in the bottom panel.
 It is seen that the phase shifts tend to the same smooth resonance-like curve as $N_{\max}$ is increasing demonstrating a convergence of the $3\to3$ phase shift calculations.

-We parameterize the function~$X(k)$ for each individual value of~${N_{\max}\ge16}$ used in the NCSM calculations of the trineutron ground state energies.
+We parametrize the function~$X(k)$ for each individual value of~${N_{\max}\ge16}$ used in the NCSM calculations of the trineutron ground-state energies.
 For a given~$N_{\max}$, we use a set of parameters~$w_{i}$ defining~$X(k)$ to find the energies~${\cal E}_d$ by solving the equation

 for each value of~$\hbar\omega_{d}$ used in the respective NCSM calculations.
 Here $\kappa_d=\frac{\sqrt{2M{\cal E}_d}}{\hbar}$ and ${\cal L}=K_{\min}+\frac32=\frac52$.
 To find the optimal values of $w_i$, we minimize the function